Istar-Eldritch/FuelControl/README.md

 - Configurable liquid transfer rates for arbitrary containers (using class names)
 - Configurable consumption rates for arbitrary vehicles (using class names)
 - Measure the fuel in a car or fuel pump with a long stick.
+- Require stations to be powered with electricity (Requires battery with wire / generator & cable reel)
+- Configuration for how many energy units are consumed per liter of fuel.
 - Administration UI (If COT is installed)

 All this features are configurable.
 Check Configuration or use the COT UI.